deltaswapio/deltaswap/docs/operations.md

 Guardian nodes are **strongly encouraged** to expose a public API endpoint to improve the protocol's robustness.

-guardiand comes with a built-in REST and grpc-web server which can be enabled using the `--publicWeb` flag:
+phylaxd comes with a built-in REST and grpc-web server which can be enabled using the `--publicWeb` flag:

 ```
 --publicWeb=[::]:443
 ```

-For usage with web wallets, TLS needs to be supported. guardiand has built-in Let's Encrypt support:
+For usage with web wallets, TLS needs to be supported. phylaxd has built-in Let's Encrypt support:

 ```
 --tlsHostname=wormhole-v2-mainnet-api.example.com